teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 3. **Pre-cleanup export/integrity:**
    - Use the **Retention Export** form on the Operations page to pull a JSON preview or download a CSV/JSON snapshot (retention window, row limit, optional chunk telemetry) before purging data.
 This leverages the `/history/cleanup/export` + `/history/cleanup/export/download` endpoints so you do not need curl scripts.
    - `GET /history/cleanup/export` for a quick JSON snapshot, or `/history/cleanup/export/download?format=csv&includeChunks=true` to capture a spreadsheet-friendly attachment with per-chunk telemetry.
-   - `GET /history/cleanup/integrity` to ensure chunk counts match what will be deleted.
-If the report flags mismatches, pause cleanup and run `POST /history/cleanup/integrity` with `{"repair": true}` to clear corrupt progress/metrics blobs and resync chunk counts automatically.
+   - Run the **Integrity Check & Repair** panel (or `cleanup-integrity` CLI command) to detect orphaned progress/metrics blobs before deleting anything.
+The UI/CLI both call `GET /history/cleanup/integrity` for sampling and `POST /history/cleanup/integrity` with `{"repair": true}` when you are ready to clear corrupt rows automatically.
    > **Heads-up:** Large `metricsJson` / `progressJson` blobs are automatically stored as gzip+Base64 payloads (`gz:` prefix).
 All REST/CLI exports already decompress them, but if you query the AO tables directly you will need to decode the field before inspection.
    - Configure the **Maintenance Window** card (start hour, duration, max batches) so the cleanup runner only touches AO tables during off-peak hours.
 By default it starts at 02:00 (cluster local time), runs for 180 minutes, and executes up to six 200-row batches—tune these knobs if your instance needs a shorter or longer digestion period.
 4. **Actions:**